lookit/lookit-stimuli-template/README.md

  `https://raw.githubusercontent.com/kimberscott/lookit-stimuli-template/master/img/cats.jpg`

  Most Lookit frames allow you to specify a `baseDir` or base directory for your files, and then only provide filenames instead of full paths.
-You can learn more about that in the [docs](https://lookit.readthedocs.io/en/develop/researchers-prep-stimuli.html#directory-structure).
-In this case, your `baseDir` would be:
+You can learn more about that in the [docs](https://lookit.readthedocs.io/en/develop/researchers-prep-stimuli.html#directory-structure). **In this case, your `baseDir` would be**:

  `https://raw.githubusercontent.com/YOUR_USERNAME/lookit-stimuli-template/master/`